 Millions of people have changed to remote work in the past few months in response to the ongoing COVID-19 pandemic.
-Working from home can be an excellent change for some, but there are certainly challenges that come with remote work.
+Working from home can be an excellent chance for some, but there are certainly challenges that come with remote work.
 Traditional office environments are designed to limit distractions and challenges that would take away from work, but those same designs are rarely present at home.
-Working from home is not as simple as taking your laptop home and carrying on like you would in an office.
+Working from home is not as simple as taking your laptop home and carrying it on like you would in an office.
 You must take some steps and some essential gadgets you need to make working from home pleasant, bearable, and productive.
 Consider this list of helpful gear that will make working from home more manageable and help you weather these uncertain global events.

 Tune Out and Replace Distractions

 Even if you live alone, you likely are very familiar with distracting sounds and noises.
 Whether it is the firetruck going past, a neighbor running the washing machine, or your housemates watching a movie in the other room, there are plenty of distractions at home.
 Ignoring distractions is more convenient when your coworker is grabbing a coffee, but ignoring distractions at home is much more challenging.
-Instead of relying solely on willpower, opt for a pair of wireless headphones, earbuds, or even a gaming headset, to tune out distractions.
+Instead of relying solely on willpower, opt for a pair of wireless headphones, earbuds, gaming keyboard, or even a gaming headset, to tune out distractions.

 Use headphones to drown out distracting noises and help keep you focused on work.
 Replacing the pleasing sound of a movie in the other room with a podcast or music can help you stay on task.
 The trick is to find audio that enables you to cover distractions and stay productive while not becoming another distraction.
 What works best will come down to your personal preferences, situation, and willpower.
 Headphones may not entirely fix your distraction issues, but they can certainly help you ignore temptations or irritations at home.